MarioChiaparini/organic-compounds/README.md

 # Organic-Compound-orca
-Orca linked project for studying of ferromagnetic materials.
-Using X-ray diffraction simulation like XAS and XMCD.
+Orca linked project for studying of organic compounds by using DFT calculus to generate spectral analysis which can be applied to predict the properties of such materials.